FlatFilers/demo-agent/src/documents/localizationDocument.md

 Enable translations, customizations, and text overrides for your Spaces easily with Flatfile's localization support.

+## Things you can do here

+Try Different Languages for Some Puppy Fun! 🌍

+Wouldn't it be pawsome if puppies could speak every language?
+Well, here in our Puppy Localization Playground, you can experience just that!

+🐕 Give it a try:

+- **English**: Just add `?lng=en` to the URL and reload the page for an experience suited to the English Pointer!
+- **German**: Append `?lng=de` to the end of the URL and hit enter for a woof-tastic German experience.
+- **French**: Use `?lng=fr` for a delightful French translation that even French poodles would approve of!
+- **Spanish**: Want to bark in Spanish?
+Just add `?lng=es` to the URL.

+We're not teaching puppies to translate, but our magical translation.json file does the trick.
+The best part?
+Our Markdown page updates itself dynamically based on the selected language!
+No hardcoding needed. 🪄

+So, as you navigate through our Puppy Localization Playground, notice how the words transform into the language you choose. 🌟

+Go ahead, try it out!
+Explore the puppy world in different languages and see how localization makes the web a tail-waggingly good place for everyone! 🌐

+Check out our [pupified translations here](https://github.com/FlatFilers/Platform-Translations/blob/kitchen-sink/locales/en/translation.json).
+You can also checkout the source code for this space in [Typescript](https://github.com/FlatFilers/flatfile-docs-kitchen-sink/blob/main/typescript/localization/index.ts) and in [Javascript](https://github.com/FlatFilers/flatfile-docs-kitchen-sink/blob/main/javascript/localization/index.js).

 ## Making this Space

 This Space has been configured with localization options.